If you’re a blues and rock fan, you’re likely to have stumbled upon a song that had a guitar tuned in Open G.

 However, this is solved easily by simply not playing the lowest string.
 Some guitarists started to remove that string completely, such as Keith Richards from The Rolling Stones.

-By doing this, playing clean chords becomes easier, and although you miss out on some potential chord voicings, many times what you gain in commodity might outweigh the notes you lose.
+By doing this, playing clean chords becomes easier, and although you miss out on some potential chord voicings, what you gain in practicality might outweigh the notes you lose.

-When soloing, most guitarists don’t tend to use the 6th string as much as the others, too.
+When soloing, most guitarists don’t tend to use the 6th string as much as they do the others.

 That being said, this goes for all other chords, not just for major.